Recent articles about dementia from Google News.

 When doing a search in Google News, notice:

 "Sections" on the left side of the page.
 These are similar to different sections you would see in a print newspaper.
 For example, if you are interested in the economics of dementia, you might limit your search to the Business section.
-Note that there are more sections than appear by default.
-Click "add a section" in the upper right corner for more choices.
+You can do this by typing section:business after your search term(s).

 Results Display.
 Google uses a complex formula to identify the order of the results.
 You should not assume the most recent results are at the top of the list -- they are more likely to be the most "popular."